 The Phoenix Education Center was established in 2020 and is approximately 19,000 square feet.
-The facility provides students five lab spaces, two tool rooms and a student lounge.
+The facility provides students with wireless access, five lab spaces, two tool rooms and a student lounge.
 The Carrington library website offers online resources and professional organization information.